 When the British arrived in 1770 it is estimated that up to 750 different Aboriginal languages and dialects existed.
 Today less than 150 survive with most of these highly endangered and only 10% being taught to children.

 Marana reflects the survival and continuance of an ancient, spiritual culture on their sacred native land.
 It highlights an infinite force, an innate beauty that transcends time, shining brightly in a wondrous new form.

 Since being created in the Dreamtime; dark clouds, daylight, the dawn of a new era under European control and the cycle of life and death have never stopped the stars from shining.

-The Dreamtime was a prehistoric period when great Ancestral Spirits shaped the land and created life.
+The Dreamtime was a prehistoric period when great Ancestral Spirits such as the Rainbow Serpent shaped the land and created life.
 Stemming from this time, the Dreaming remains a belief system and way of life that defines Aboriginal peoples’ harmonious links with spirituality, morality, society and the natural world.

-These spirits, these places, these animals and these people are one, the Dreaming.
+These spirits, these places, these animals and these people are one, the Dreaming or Jukurrpa.